Thank you for your interest in working at the Data Science Research Center at Duke Kunshan University.

 DKU is a partnership of Duke University, Wuhan University and the Municipality of Kunshan, China.
 The campus is located 37 miles west of Shanghai in Kunshan, which is connected to Shanghai via a 20-minute high-speed train.
 DKU currently offers graduate and undergraduate programs.
 For more info, visit http://www.dukekunshan.edu.cn.

 DSRC is an interdisciplinary research-dedicated unit that engages a broad spectrum of investigators across disciplines.
-The center is now aggressively pursuing interdisciplinary research on big data analytics over a broad range of applications including autonomous driving, advanced manufacturing, digital arts, human computer interaction, healthcare, etc.
+The center is now aggressively pursue interdisciplinary research on big data analytics over a broad range of applications including autonomous driving, advanced manufacturing, digital arts, human computer interaction, behavior signal processing, healthcare, etc.

 Reports to

-Prof. Ming Li, Associate Professor of Electrical and Computer Engineering
+Ming Li Associate Professor of Electronical and Computer Engineering

 Essential Duties